wanjawischmeier/tuya-strip/README.md

 - Protocol Version (default: 3.3)
   - Can be found in the `devices.json`, at the very bottom of the respective device -> `version` field

-Configuration is saved to your home directory (`~/.tuya-strip`) and will work from any directory.
+Configuration is saved to your home directory (`~/.tuya-strip`) by default.
+Use `--system-wide` to store configuration in `/etc/tuya-strip/config` for all users.

 > [!NOTE]
-> If you installed from source, prefix all commands with `poetry run` (e.g., `poetry run tuya-strip setup`)
+> If you installed for local development, prefix all commands with `poetry run` (e.g., `poetry run tuya-strip setup`)

 ## Usage